The language of scalable design

-Web, mobile, voice, VR/AR, and more — with an ever-growing number of devices, screens, and demands, designers are under more pressure than ever to deliver effective multi-platform user experiences, efficiently.
-That’s where a design system can be a life saver; building a cohesive and collaborative design system will empower designers across your organization to develop consistent and scalable designs, saving time in the process and achieving a cohesive experience for your users.
+Web, mobile, voice, VR/AR and more — with an ever-growing number of devices, screens and demands, designers are under more pressure than ever to deliver effective multi-platform user experiences, efficiently.
+That’s where a design system can be a life saver; building a cohesive and collaborative design system will empower designers across your organisation to develop consistent and scalable designs, saving time in the process and achieving a cohesive experience for your users.

 What is a Design System?

 To start, it helps to gain an understanding of what a design system really is and what it will look like in the context of your projects.
 At its core, a design system is a series of guidelines — these guidelines are like the lego that you and your team build experiences out of.
 These building blocks take many forms, such as:

 The reusable elements that you will use (and reuse) to build experiences, like buttons, navigation elements, icons etc.

 Colours and character styles for designers to use when building out various experiences.